UtkarshTiwari123/Information-Retrieval-System/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-After installing all the packages successfuly and runing the python file, you will have to choose if you want to exit or enter text or a phrase or a wildcard query
+After installing all the packages successfuly and runing the python file, you will have to choose if you want to exit or enter text or a phrase or a wildcard query.

 ![image](https://user-images.githubusercontent.com/65806756/233291528-d6188712-c1a7-4c7a-90f3-312f500d18e4.png)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>